MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/migrating-from-parse-to-playfab.md

 # Migrating from Parse to PlayFab

-## How does PlayFab compare to Parse?
+## A PlayFab comparison to Parse

 Both PlayFab and Parse provide back-end tools and services for building and operating your game, but there are several differences.
 Understanding these differences is important for planning a migration from one to the other.

-The most important difference is that Parse is a *general purpose mobile back-end*, with very few game-specific features.
+The most important difference is that Parse is a *general purpose mobile back end*, with very few game-specific features.

 With Parse, you need to write and test game-specific systems *yourself*, using the basic building blocks that it provides.